 These deadlines are necessary in order to allow the COI to have sufficient time to review a proposed course and to allow the Office of the University Registrar to have sufficient time to post the course to the online Directory of Classes/Vergil and to find a classroom for the course.
 The COI welcomes proposals at any time prior to the deadlines.

-You can learn more about basic expectations that the COI has for undergraduate coursework (Structuring a Syllabus), advice for promoting the course to undergraduates (Writing a Course Description for the Bulletin) and guidelines for determining course credit (Guidance on Course Points).
+In the pages in this guide, you can learn more about expectations that the COI has for undergraduate coursework (Structuring a Syllabus), advice for promoting the course to undergraduates (Writing a Course Description for the Bulletin) and guidelines for determining course credit (Guidance on Course Points).

 You will also find detailed instructions for submitting proposals to the COI (Submitting a Course Proposal to the Committee on Instruction), instructions for having the course considered for particular parts of the required undergraduate curriculum (Submitting a Course Proposal for the Global Core or Science Requirement), and special instructions for proposing a course that will be taught away from campus (Proposing an Off-Campus Course or Program).

-The Columbia College-General Studies Committee on Instruction is jointly staffed by Lisa Hollibaugh, dean of Academic Affairs for Columbia College, and Victoria Rosner, dean of Academic Affairs for the School of General Studies.
-Both deans would be happy to consult with instructors about the development of courses and about the COI policies and processes, and they can both be contacted by emailing email@example.com.
+The Columbia College—General Studies Committee on Instruction is jointly staffed by Lisa Hollibaugh, dean of Academic Affairs for Columbia College, and Caroline Marvin, dean of Academic Affairs for the School of General Studies.
+Both deans would be happy to consult with instructors about the development of courses and about the COI policies and processes, and they can both be contacted by emailing firstname.lastname@example.org.